grantiguess/redstringuireact/README.md

 - **Main Server:** Serves static files and proxies OAuth requests
 - **OAuth Server:** Handles GitHub OAuth flow
 - **Frontend:** React application for semantic data management

+## Git Federation

+See `GIT_FEDERATION.md` for a single-source overview of how Git-first universes, syncing, and provider auth work in the current system.